 What’s Under the Hood?

 Hyundai Elantra continues with a set of petrol and diesel engines that can be had with either a 6-speed manual or a 6-speed automatic transmission.
 The petrol engine under the hood of the Elantra is a ‘Nu’ 2.0-litre unit.
 Maximum power is rated at 152 PS while peak torque is 19.6 kgm.
 The 1.6-litre U2 CRDi diesel has been carried over from the outgoing car.
 There is 128 PS of max power and 26.5 kgm of peak torque on tap.

 For our drive along the beautiful ECR road connecting Chennai and Pondicherry, we got behind the wheel of a diesel Elantra with a 6-speed manual.
 The engine pulls well and ensures the car doesn’t feel sluggish.
 That said, performance isn’t its forte and the Elantra diesel doesn’t feel very exciting.
 On the plus side, however, it is very fuel efficient with Hyundai claiming an overall mileage of 22.5 kpl for the manual variant.
 Gear changes are slick thanks to the smooth short throw gear lever.
-We reckon the petrol variants will score higher in terms of performance.
-More on that once we get behind the wheel of one.

 What’s it Like to Drive?